Some links in this post may be affiliate links

 Take a 3-4 in. stem cutting from a healthy Wax Begonia plant from low down the plant as cuttings from low down the plant root more easily.

-Strip off the lower leaves and insert the cuttings in moist, free-draining potting mix and place the set up in a warm, shaded place.
+Strip off the lower leaves and insert the cuttings in moist, free-draining potting mix and place the set up in a warm, well-lit place away from direct sunlight.

 Cover the set up with a clear plastic bag to create a greenhouse effect to hasten rooting.